-Hi there all Triangle Cross Ranch staff and Schneider family,
+Hi there all Triangle Cross Ranch, LLC staff and Schneider family,

 Letter Sent To Current TCBR Students From Former Student Mike in December 2008